Woman shopping from vendor at farmers market at St. Stephen's Church in Richmond, Virginia

 Europa Crust is a sourdough bread bakery located in downtown Richmond since 2021.
 We bake only bread using a 2-day, probiotic sourdough process with simple, natural ingredients.
 Our breads are more rustic and less processed than what you’ll find in a store.
 We make bread the way it was made centuries ago and it tastes like what real bread should taste like.
 And don’t let “sourdough” confuse you.
 It’s a process and doesn’t mean all our breads have a sour taste!
 Our Japanese Milk Rolls and Nissu Sweet Bread (a Finnish cardamom bread) are great examples of a sweeter bread.
 Check out our Frequently Asked Questions HERE and browse our web site.

-Artann’s returns this week with hummus, pita bread, and more.
+Artann’s returns this week with hummus in several delicious flavors, pita bread, tabbouleh, and more.

 Oro will be at the market with small-batch, fresh, artisan pasta and delicious sauces.